slevithan/regex/README.md

 ### Possessive quantifiers

 Possessive quantifiers are created by adding `+` to a quantifier, and they're similar to greedy quantifiers except they don't allow backtracking.
 Although greedy quantifiers start out by matching as much as possible, if the remainder of the regex doesn't find a match, the regex engine will backtrack and try all permutations of how many times the quantifier should repeat.
-Possessive quantifiers prevent the regex engine from doing this.
+Possessive quantifiers prevent the regex engine from doing so.

 > Possessive quantifiers are syntactic sugar for [atomic groups](#atomic-groups) when their contents are a single repeated item (which could be a token, character class, or group).

 Like atomic groups, possessive quantifiers are mostly useful for performance and preventing ReDoS, but they can also be used to eliminate certain matches.
 For example, `` regex`a++.` `` matches one or more `a` followed by a character other than `a`.
-Unlike `/a+./`, it won't match a sequence of only `a` characters like `'aaa'`.
-The possessive `++` doesn't give back any of the `a`s it matched, so in this case there's nothing left for the following `.` to match.
+Unlike `` regex`a+.` ``, it won't match a sequence of only `a` characters like `'aaa'`.
+The possessive `++` doesn't give back any of the `a`s it matched, so there's nothing left for the following `.` to match.

 Here's how possessive quantifier syntax compares to the greedy and lazy quantifiers that JavaScript supports natively: